wp-plugins/email-users/readme.txt

 This plugin is available under the GPL license, which means that it's free.
 If you use it for a commercial web site, if you appreciate my efforts or if you want to encourage me to develop and maintain it, please consider making a donation using Paypal, a secured payment solution.
 You just need to click the donate button on the [plugin home page](http://www.marvinlabs.com) and follow the instructions.

+== Custom Filter Usage ==

+Email Users provides the ability to send email to a very specific set of users using a custom meta filter.
+To create a special mail list, you will need to add something similar to the following to your theme's functions.php file or create a separate plugin file.

+The mailusers_register_custom_meta_filter() function takes 3-4 parameters:
+1. Menu Lable - text that will appear on the WordPress Email-Users menu.
+1. Meta Key - the meta key to search for in the user meta table.
+1. Meta Value - the value to match against in the user meta table.
+1. Meta Compare - optional, defaults to '='.
+The type of comparison to be performed.

+This example will filter the user list to only those users where the first name is Alex.
+`
+add_action( 'mailusers_custom_meta_filter', 'first_name_alex', 5 );

+function first_name_alex()
+{
+    mailusers_register_custom_meta_filter('First Name: Alex', 'first_name', 'Alex');
+}
+`

+Regular SQL comparisons (=, !=, etc.) can be performed.
+Wildcard matches (LIKE, NOT LIKE) are not yet supported due to how the WordPress get_users() API currently handles LIKE comparison.
+A patch has been submitted and hopefully it will be addressed in WordPress 3.6.
+Once addressed, you will be able to create filters like the one below to specifically match last names which begin with the letter M.

+`
+add_action( 'mailusers_custom_meta_filter', 'last_names_starting_with_m', 5 );

+function last_names_starting_with_m()
+{
+    mailusers_register_custom_meta_filter('Last Name: M', 'last_name', 'M%', 'LIKE');
+}
+`

 == Changelog ==

 = Version 4.4.1 =